 - Is the customer’s tone escalating?

 This step is where agents apply logic, thresholds, or even machine learning to understand context.
+This reduces the risk of unexpected behaviors and enables complex agents within autonomous systems to adapt to dynamic environments.

 3. Decision-Making